awilli1186/wee-website/source/content/v3/script/core/fn.extend.md

 ---code|label:Extend Core---

-To extend the core simply exclude the first parameter.
+To extend the core pass a method object as the first argument.
 This can be done to add additional core methods or override default functionality.

 ```javascript
 Wee.fn.extend({